speedingplanet/javascript-and-web-development/class-app/labs.md

   and pass it to `buildTable` from the last lab.
 - Render the table as you did before

 Check to see if everything works!
 Load list-students.html into your browser to see if it works.
 If you've started the dev server, it should be available at http://localhost:5173/labs/list-students.html.

 ## Lab 10: A full form

-We will add a complete form to the page and grab the content from it to greet the user.
+We will add a complete form to the page and grab the content from it to add a new student.

 ### HTML